Clint Eastwood: Awards and honors

-In early 2007, Eastwood was presented with the highest civilian distinction in France, Légion d'honneur, at a ceremony in Paris.
+In 2007, Eastwood was presented with the highest civilian distinction in France, Légion d'honneur, at a ceremony in Paris.
 French President Jacques Chirac told Eastwood that he embodied "the best of Hollywood".
-In October 2009, he was honored by the Lumière Award (in honor of the Lumière Brothers, inventors of the Cinematograph) during the first edition of the Lumière Film Festival in Lyon, France.
+In October 2009, he was honored with the Lumière Award (in honor of the Lumière Brothers, inventors of the Cinematograph) at the inaugural Lumière Festival in Lyon, France.
 This award honors his entire career and his major contribution to the 7th Art.
 In February 2010, Eastwood was recognized by President Barack Obama with an arts and humanities award.
-Obama described Eastwood's films as "essays in individuality, hard truths and the essence of what it means to be American."
+Obama described Eastwood's films as "essays in individuality, hard truths and the essence of what it means to be American".

 Eastwood has also been awarded at least three honorary degrees from universities and colleges, including an honorary degree from the University of the Pacific in 2006, an honorary Doctor of Humane Letters from the University of Southern California on May 27, 2007, and an honorary Doctor of Music degree from the Berklee College of Music at the Monterey Jazz Festival on September 22, 2007.

+On February 26, 2009, Eastwood received the Cannes Film Festival's Honorary Golden Palm Award at a private ceremony in Paris.

-On July 22, 2009, Eastwood was honored by Emperor Akihito of Japan with the Order of the Rising Sun, 3rd class, Gold Rays with Neck Ribbon for his contributions to the enhancement of Japan–United States relations.
+In the same year on July 22, he was honored by Emperor Akihito of Japan with the Order of the Rising Sun, 3rd class, Gold Rays with Neck Ribbon for his contributions to the enhancement of Japan–United States relations.

 Eastwood won the Golden Pine lifetime achievement award at the 2013 International Samobor Film Music Festival, along with Ryuichi Sakamoto and Gerald Fried.